Them Crooked Vultures: Beginnings and Them Crooked Vultures (2005–2009)

-Hiatus and possible second album (2010–present)
+Hiatus and possible second album (2010–2022)

 Grohl said in an interview that they are working on a second album that will be "more powerful than the first one".
 John Paul Jones also stated in an interview while touring in New Zealand that they will be recording a new album.
 When asked about the futures of Grohl and Homme's bands Jones said that they will get their frontmen back "eventually".
 A video was uploaded to the band's official YouTube channel entitled 'Fresh Pots' which NME claimed was filmed during recording for their follow-up album.
 Grohl clarified after the video's release that it was filmed a year prior, during the self-titled album's recording sessions.

 On November 12, 2010, in an interview with BBC 6 Music, John Paul Jones has confirmed that the band is ready to resume working on putting together new material for a fresh release, and will go into the studio very soon.
 Jones has also stated that they are tentatively a year or so away from completing the CD, hinting on a possible late 2011 release.

 In November 2011, touring member Alain Johannes noted that there are definitely plans to record a second studio album, stating: "The way that the cycles happen, you know, Dave jumped right into Foos, and then Josh toured more than a solid year with Queens for the self-titled album.
 So I expect at some point after the Queens cycle that there will be [another album]."

 In December 2012, when asked about the band's future, Dave Grohl stated: "We've talked about it, I know that someday we'll get back together and do stuff, because we love playing with each other."
 Grohl once again mentioned a possible reunion in an interview with Zane Lowe on Apple Music's Beats 1 radio station in June 2017.

 In an interview with The Guardian in August 2019, Grohl stated: "It's still hard to accept that I got to play in a band with [John Paul Jones].
 Technically we're still a band. [...]
 We practice once every decade, and we're coming up on another decade aren't we?
 I don't have any official news but there's always something cooking."
 In a further interview with NME, Grohl elaborated: "We've talked.
 We've got together.
 I never say never.
 If you want me to be your drummer, we either have to be best fucking friends or you have to be better than Josh Homme and John Paul Jones.
 If those guys call and say that it's time to go, then I'm gonna go because that's the band.
 That's the band that I want to be the drummer of forever.
 Josh and I talk about it all the time.
 I know that John would love to as well.
 It's also like herding cats.
 So, we'll see."